voxelbusters/essential-kit-docs/tutorials/v3/features/address-book-new/README.md

 description: Access user's address book for social features in Unity mobile games
 ---

-# 📒 Address Book
+# 📒 Address Book Tutorial

 *This tutorial is part of the Essential Kit tutorial series from Voxel Busters.*

-Address Book provides cross-platform access to device contact information, enabling social features in Unity mobile games.
+Welcome to the Address Book feature tutorial!
+This comprehensive guide will teach you how to integrate contact access functionality into your Unity mobile games using Essential Kit's cross-platform Address Book API.

 {% embed url="https://www.youtube.com/watch?v=Tv85rRIYY_4" %}
 Address Book Video Tutorial